Arts & Sciences Residency « Quantum Studio » in Vancouver – IIIrd Edition

 • Networking and connections with the local ecosystem

-• Participation in events in British Columbia during the residency.
+• Participation in three half-day lectures/master classes during the residency:

 2- Eligibility criteria